Nylint: Collectors

 Since the early 2000s, there has been an increase in the number of adult collectors.

-New Nylint
+Relaunch

 In 2020, the granddaughter of originally founder, Ragnar Klint, restarted Nylint.
 Emmy Klint was inspired to relaunch her family's business so that her son and other children could enjoy high quality toys with an educational twist.
 Along with the relaunch of the steel toy trucks and cars there will also be a book on the geography of America.
-Two special edition toys, Sunshine and Rain, inspired by original Nylint designs will be readily available for purchase come the holiday season of 2021.
+Two special edition toys, Sunshine and Rain, inspired by original Nylint designs became readily available for purchase during the holiday season of 2021.